FarhadPishgar/FilmFarsi/README.md

 ## Palettes

-The `FilmFarsi` package includes more than 25 color palettes to choose from.
+The `FilmFarsi` package includes more than 25 different color palettes to choose from.

 ### Gavaznha <img src="man/figure/palettes/gavaznha.png" align="right" width="452" />